AdamusPL/F1-Adder/README.md

 # For Race, you have to bet fastest lap additionally, so under bets like above you have to write e.g.:
 NO: Verstappen

+# Joker
+Participant has also ability to use Joker in 3 non-Sprint racing weekends and 1 Sprint racing weekend over one season which doubles points received from every session in that weekend.
+In order to use it - participant has to write "(J)" under the bets like above

 # Which libraries does it use?
 - JSoup - to download scores from official F1 page and current betting ranking from the league page